libdynd/dynd-python/BUILD_INSTALL.md

 In some development environments, such as MSVC or XCode, you may prefer to develop libdynd and dynd-python together in one project.
-This is supported by including libdynd in the "libraries/libdynd" subdirectory of dynd-python, and running cmake with "-DDYND_INSTALL_LIB=OFF".
+This is supported by including libdynd in the "libdynd" subdirectory of dynd-python, and running cmake with "-DDYND_INSTALL_LIB=OFF".
 For example, to set this up on Windows with MSVC 2015, do: